kapcom01/statusYzer/README.md

 Now leave statusYzer open and when the counter raises it means that the corresponding contact is either on "Appear Offline" status OR it was already and now is really disconnected!

 P.S.
-I am not a good programmer..
 I developed this app while learning python+qt+pcap :)

 ------------------------------------------